harishbabub121000ce/TestApp/README.md

 # TestApp
 Created for primary understanding
-/** This change has been done in readme-edit branch off the master branch to check the pull in requests **/
+/** This change has been done in  master branch to check the pull in requests **/